peterianmuller/paola-utils/README.md

 # paola-utils
-A module of utility functions shared between the rest of the Paola codebase
+A module of utility functions shared amongst the rest of the Paola codebase